Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 - attending all full board and subcommittee meetings of matched board

-- attending and actively participating in full-day training in September
+- attending and actively participating in two-day training in September and 1-day training in October

-- attending and actively participating in on-campus pod meetings and 1-on-1s with staff each month
+- attending and actively participating in morning pod meetings and evening training sessions

 In support of their role as visiting board members, Board Fellows are offered a training program that spans their 14-month commitment.
 The training topics fall under three umbrellas: